Taylor White uses spray paint to create a mural

 "VITAL Health", Michael S.Williams and Stacey L. Kirby, performance for SEEK Raleigh, 2020.
 Photo by Caroline Cockrell.

-An experimental public art program that accepts submissions year-round for artists who want to create temporary installations and performance pieces.
+SEEK Raleigh is an experimental public art program that accepts proposals from artists who want to create temporary installations and performance pieces.
 SEEK Raleigh public art projects are:

 • Innovative and exciting